 So here is my mediterranean table and a few tips for entertaining with a global beat:

-Shown above: Embroidered multicolor striped pillow on my DIY daybed floor mattress They are so easy to make and you can even pile them up!.
+Shown above: An Embroidered multicolor striped pillow on another version of my DIY daybed floor mattress They are so easy to make and you can even pile them up!.

-We set up a low rolling table in our San Francisco backyard with floor cushions [remember, I showed you my tutorial to make your own mattress a few days ago], my thrifted Moroccan leather pouf and a few colorful pillows from Target.
+We set up a low rolling table in our San Francisco backyard with floor cushions, my thrifted Moroccan leather pouf and a few colorful pillows from Target.
 I chose some graphic appetizer plates and recycled glass tumblers for Sangria and water.
 I cooked some tapas so that I wouldn’t have to spend my entire time in the kitchen : chorizo infused in rosemary and red wine, patatas bravas, seafood salads served in recycled clam shells, some red peppers stuffed with goat cheese, some Manchego cheese and olives as well as “Pan con Tomate” [transl. grilled bread with tomato], a typical Catalan appetizer we really enjoyed while vacationing in Barcelona last summer.

 Shown above : In a large round woven tray, white stripe terra cotta cereal bowls are used to present tapas dishes and a small terra cotta dip bowl for smaller sized bites.
 A garden herb marker with white pencil set is repurposed as a dish description tag for guests not familiar with tapas dishes.